crjaensch/OmniMorph/README.md

 Commands:
-  head           Print the first N records from a file. merge          Merge multiple files of the same or different formats... meta           Print the metadata of a file
+  head           Print the first N records from a file. merge          (WIP) Merge multiple files of the same or different formats... meta           Print the metadata of a file
                  (JSON response with keys: file_size, created, modified, encoding, num_records, format). random-sample  Randomly sample records from a file.